Camille E. Davis.

 January 2014 – October 2016; August 2017 – April 2019.
 Reading Room Coordinator, Kislak Center for Special Collections, University of Pennsylvania, Philadelphia, PA

 September 2017 – April 2019.
-Job Library Assistant, Herbert D. Katz Center for Advanced Judaic Studies, University of Pennsylvania, Philadelphia, PA
+Library Assistant, Herbert D. Katz Center for Advanced Judaic Studies, University of Pennsylvania, Philadelphia, PA

 October 2016 – June 2017.
 Associate Front End Developer, David’s Bridal, Conshohocken, PA